Mitch McConnell says the GOP will vote for the US to default on its debt

 Nancy Pelosi and Chuck Schumer announced they would attach a debt ceiling suspension to a government funding bill, daring the GOP.
 McConnell answered.Full Article

-Senate Minority Leader Mitch McConnell (R-Ky.) has insisted Republicans will not cooperate with pleas from the Biden administration..
+Senate Minority Leader Mitch McConnell said Republicans would support a short-term government funding bill if Democrats opt not to..

-WASHINGTON (AP) — Senate Minority Leader Mitch McConnell has warned Treasury Secretary Janet Yellen he is not budging on his..
+Senate Minority Leader Mitch McConnell has warned Treasury Secretary Janet Yellen he is not budging on his demand that Democrats go..

-Senator Mitch McConnell says Republicans will not support raising the federal borrowing limit.
-Weeks before a potential default,...